OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 </li>
 ```

-Now let’s copy this new list item code and paste it at least 10 times inside of `<ul class=”ms-List”></ul>`, making sure to remove the old list item code.
+Now let's copy this new list item code and paste it at least 10 times inside of `<ul class=”ms-List”></ul>`, making sure to remove the old list item code.

 Your app should look exactly like this: